 Kolling has one school service provider and one school counselor with identical job descriptions.
 Both individuals spend 5 days per week at Kolling.
-During this period of time, these individuals work with students who are experiencing a variety of problems.
-This may be due to family loss by death or divorce, social and emotional difficulties, behavioral and attendance issues, and student mental health.
-These individuals coordinate the scheduling of field trips, classroom lessons, and speakers, etc. that deal with social, family, and self-concept issues.
+During this period of time, these individuals work with students who are experiencing a variety of challenges.
+This may be due to family loss by death or divorce, social and emotional difficulties, behavioral and attendance issues, executive dysfunction, and student mental health.
 These individuals communicate often with teachers and parents keeping them apprised of student concerns and assisting them in ways that help students experience success in the classroom and with their peers.
-Additionally, these individuals teach several health standards in classrooms and facilitate daily SEL lessons for teachers to implement using Second Step.
+Additionally, these individuals teach several health standards in classrooms, facilitate daily small social emotional groups, provide individual counseling, and create daily SEL lessons for teachers to implement using Second Step.
 The Second Step curriculum is aimed to help students gain confidence, set goals, make better decisions, collaborate with others in work and play, and navigate the world more effectively.